How to Use Anchor Tag in HTML with Examples

 The anchor tag in HTML is one of the building blocks of the web.
 Without it, websites would just be isolated pages with no easy way to move around.
 Any clickable link you see - text, an image, a button - is dependent on an anchor tag to take you to another page, a specified section on the page, or even other resources externally.
 In simple words, the anchor tag makes the internet "clickable," turning static content into an interactive experience that keeps users moving from one place to another.

-This blog will cover everything you need to know about the anchor tag in HTML.
-You’ll learn what it is, how it works, and the difference between anchor tags and hyperlinks.
-We’ll walk through key attributes, syntax, and practical uses, such as linking to external or internal pages, jumping within the same page, and creating bookmarks.
-You’ll also see examples, styling tips with CSS, interactivity with JavaScript, and best practices for accessibility.
-By the end, you’ll be ready to use anchor tags confidently in your projects.
+This comprehensive guide covers everything you need to know about the anchor tag in HTML, including what it is, how it works, the difference between anchor tags and hyperlinks, key attributes, syntax, practical uses, styling with CSS, interactivity with JavaScript, and best practices for accessibility.

 What is an Anchor Tag in HTML?